Lua utility module EventSequence

 • name string A label to give the sequence; used to retrieve the timer later as well as internally by TEN.

-• loop bool if true, the sequence will start again from its first timer once its final function has been called
+• loop bool If true, the sequence will start again from its first timer once its final function has been called.

-• ... a variable number of pairs of arguments - a time in seconds, followed by the function (must be defined in the LevelFuncs table) to call once the time has elapsed, followed by another duration in seconds, another function name, etc. You can specify a function either by its name as a string, or by a table with the function name as the first member, followed by its arguments (see above example). (optional)
+You can specify a function either by its name, or by a table { } with the function name as the first member, followed by its arguments (see example).

 Returns: